Simple Widget Introduction¶

 IntSlider automatically displays the widget (as seen below).

-Widgets are displayed inside the widget area, which sits between the
+Widgets are displayed inside the output area below the code cell.

 You can also explicitly display the widget using